Abbas1608/Review-Insight-Analyzer/README.md

 ## 1. Introduction

-Review Insight Analyzer is a web application that empowers users to make informed purchasing decisions by analyzing product reviews from Amazon.
-By simply pasting a product URL, users can quickly visualize sentiment patterns across hundreds of customer reviews, understanding the overall reception of a product without having to read through every review manually.
+Review Insight Analyzer is a web-based tool that helps users make smarter shopping decisions by analyzing product reviews and tracking price trends.
+It uses Selenium to scrape Amazon reviews and prices, then applies sentiment analysis to classify reviews as positive, negative, or neutral.
+Users can also view historical price changes to determine the best time to buy.

+Built with Python, Flask, HTML, and JavaScript, this tool offers an intuitive interface and real-time results.
+Ideal for shoppers and data enthusiasts, Review Insight Analyzer combines review insights and pricing intelligence into one powerful application.

 The application provides a visual breakdown of positive, negative, and neutral sentiments expressed in reviews, helping users identify potential issues or strengths of products before making a purchase.
 This tool is particularly valuable in today's e-commerce landscape where product listings often have hundreds or thousands of reviews that would be impossible to manually process.